AntonyBrd/weather-simulation/readme.md

 First of all, we simulate the date, randomly following the uniform law.

-One the date is available, we simulate the pressure because we have an accurate idea of what this could be thanks to the [formula of barometric leveling](https://en.wikipedia.org/wiki/Barometric_formula).
+Once the date is available, we simulate the pressure because we have an accurate idea of what this could be thanks to the [formula of barometric leveling](https://en.wikipedia.org/wiki/Barometric_formula).
 We introduce noise to this estimation to get different value at each run.